telerik/xaml-docs/controls/radwindow/features/modal-windows.md

 ## Showing RadWindow as a modal dialog

 To show the window as a modal dialog call the __ShowDialog()__ method.
-In this case the UI behind the RadWindow gets inactive and cannot be used until the window is closed.
+In this case, the UI behind the RadWindow gets inactive and cannot be used until the window is closed.

 #### __[C#] Example 2: Showing a dialog__
 {{region cs-radwindow-features-modal-windows_2}}